akka/akka-projection/akka-distributed-cluster-docs/src/main/paradox/overview.md

 round trip.
 This gives very low end-to-end latency.
 The journal is still used as the reliable source in case the consumer can't keep up or in failure scenarios.

-@@@ note
-Currently, the event replication mechanism requires Event Sourced entities as the source on the producer side.
-Replication of Akka's Durable State entities is currently not supported.
-@@@

 ## Dynamic filters

 Events from all entities might not be needed at all locations.
 Therefore, it is possible to define filters that